Elakkiya-U/Elakkiya-U/README.md

-## Hi there! 👋 Welcome to my GitHub Profile!
+## Hi there!
+Welcome to my GitHub Profile!

 I'm Elakkiya, a passionate **Data Analyst** and Data Enthusiast who loves solving real-world problems with the power of data.

 ---

-## 🌟 About Me
+##  About Me

-🎯 Strong background in customer support and operations with 5+ years of experience.
+ ~ Strong background in customer support and operations with 5+ years of experience.

-📊 Currently diving deeper into Data Analytics, Machine Learning, and Visualization Tools.
+ ~ Currently diving deeper into Data Analytics, Machine Learning, and Visualization Tools.

-🤝 Excited to collaborate on open-source and data-driven projects.
+ ~ Excited to collaborate on open-source and data-driven projects.

-🎓 Certified in Data Science and Artificial Intelligence.
+ ~ **Certified in Data Science and Artificial Intelligence.**

-💡 Fun fact: I'm always excited to learn new technologies and share my learnings with others!
+ ~ Fun fact: I'm always excited to learn new technologies and share my learnings with others!

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 <!-- Languages -->